arcticvalence/Practicum1/README.md

 library(stringr), (naniar), (caret), (dummies), (glmnet), (fastDummies), (varhandle), (ggplot2), (cowplot), (corrplot), (ISLR), (earth), (party), (keep), (tidyverse), (car), (dplyr), (ROCR), (GGally), (ggdendro), (rpart), (rpart.plot), (e1071)

 ## Modeling Techniques
 Logistic Regression was used in this project as the data is all categorical.
 A combination of gbmImp, the marsModel and glm were utilized for feature selection.
-I additionally explored the Naieve Bayes method and a Decision Tree model but added the decision tree to my next steps of this project were I to take one.
+I additionally explored the Naive Bayes method and a Decision Tree model but added the decision tree to my next steps of this project were I to take one.

 ## Analysis Methods
-For the analysis, I utilized tabled confision matrix to show the number of accurately vs. inaccurately predicted categories.
+For the analysis, I utilized a tabled confusion matrix to show the number of accurately vs. inaccurately predicted categories.
 I also utilized a precision/recall graph for each model, I also utilized the precision, recall, f1 score and specificity to access all 3 versions of the model I showcased in my presentation.

 ![alt text](https://user-images.githubusercontent.com/50388830/123482298-3d139f80-d5c2-11eb-962b-e20addbc850c.png)